Postgraduate Institute of Medical Education and Research: Elective training

 The institute accepts medical students from other countries for elective training in any of its departments.
-Clearance from the Ministry of Health and Family Welfare, Government of India and Medical Council of India, New Delhi is required before the students are accepted.
+Clearance from the Ministry of Health and Family Welfare, Government of India and National Medical Commission, New Delhi is required before the students are accepted.
 The process takes about 3–4 months.

 Dr. Tulsi Das Library

 Dr. Tulsi Das Library, PGIMER, was established in 1962.
 It has 45,696 books, 57,610 bound journals and current journals (print/online) include 414 international and 96 national journals.
-At present the library has 4,851 theses of MD, MS, DM, M.Ch, Ph.D and M.Sc. from different disciplines.
+At present the library has 4,851 theses of MD, MS, DM, M.Ch., Ph.D. and M.Sc. from different disciplines.
 The library subscribes to online databases like Science Direct, MD consult, Wiley-Blackwell, Oxford Journals and 494 online full text journals.

 Satellite center

 Initially announced in 2013, the PGIMER now has an operational satellite center at Sangrur in Punjab.
 In August 2017, the INR 495 crore budget for setting up a similar second satellite center at Una, Himachal Pradesh was approved.
 A third satellite center was approved at Firozpur, Punjab.